 Since my fiction roster is fairly full, I’m more likely to be interested in nonfiction.
 Most of my new clients come to me by referral.

-I take pride in representing a small, carefully curated roster of children’s authors and illustrators as well, and would love to make room for another exceptional author-illustrator.
+I take pride in representing a small, carefully curated roster of children’s authors and illustrators, and would love to make room for another exceptional author-illustrator.
+Some of my favourite books in the world are picture books.

 I’m not the right agent for